ansys/pyfluent-parametric/README.rst

 Documentation and issues
 ------------------------
-For comprehensive informaton on PyFluent-Parametric, see the latest release `documentation <https://fluentparametric.docs.pyansys.com>`_.
+For comprehensive information on PyFluent-Parametric, see the latest release `documentation <https://fluentparametric.docs.pyansys.com>`_.

 On the `PyFluent-Parametric Issues <https://github.com/pyansys/pyfluent-parametric/issues>`_,